torchbox/wagtail-wordpress-import/docs/blockbuilder.md

 By default, the fallback block is a Wagtail `RichText` Block.

-Only content that has no specific block filter is added to the fall back block.
+Only content that has no specific block filter is added to the fallback block.

 Example: `<p> <ul> <a> <img /> ...`